cigani/miniproject/alternate/README.md

 Differential equation for the M-type current channel used in order to avoid long optimization of the parameters.

+Rewrote plotting scripts to be compatible with the code in the bmnn directory.

 TODO: Burst Current Simulation
       Gaussian White Noise Simulation